francccisss/zensearch/README.md

 docker compose up
 ```

-### Database file size for rabbitmq
-Rabbitmq has a limited message size it can transfer from one service to another, so if a user sends a query to the search engine, the search engine will then query the database to retrieve all of the indexed webpages, but if the database is > than what the rabbitmq can hold, then rabbitmq will throw an error due to the size of the message being sent. so for now please refrain from crawling too much, I'll try to build a sliding window algorithm such that it can scale despite how large the size of database.

 ### Database
 The project uses Sqlite3 database which is stored within `database/dist/website_collection.db`, you can go into it if you have `sqlite3` installed in your system and if not go ahead and install then after that:
 - `cd` to the `database/dist/website_collection.db`